 Industry-specific information security concerns are also driving banks to the cloud for support.
 Banks are projected to spend about $12 billion on disaster recovery solutions in 2014, according to Bank Systems & Technology, much of it going to cloud solutions.
 Cloud solutions give banks top continuity solutions, as well as relieve IT members from having to spend the bulk of their time keeping their recovery systems current.

 Moving more critical tasks to cloud-based technologies enable businesses to consolidate their IT footprints, which simplifies management and protection.
 Cloud-based faxing can offer disaster recovery improvement simply not possible using conventional faxing technology.
 If old fax machines break down, information in transit could be lost.
-FaxCore's cloud-based faxing solution eliminates the need for complicated and costly fault tolerant infrastructure and equipment.
+FaxCore’s cloud-based faxing solution is a secure fax service that eliminates the need for complicated and costly fault tolerant infrastructure and equipment.
 For banks, it represents a vital investment for more control over an uncertain future.